turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

  => ["one", "two", "three", "four", "five"]
 {% endirb %}

-In the first call to `split` it tries to cut on spaces but there are none, so you get back an Array of the entire string.
+In the first call to `split`, it tries to cut on spaces but there are none, so you get back an Array of the entire string.
 In the second try, though, we specify that the splitting should happen wherever there is a comma, so we get back an Array of the five individual words.

 #### `.sub` and `.gsub`

 These two methods can be used to replace parts of a string.
-They're like using "Find & Replace" in a word processor. `.sub`, short for substitute, replaces just a single occurence. `.gsub`, short for global substitute, replaces all occurences (like "Replace All").
+They're like using "Find & Replace" in a word processor. `.sub`, short for *substitute*, replaces just a single occurence. `.gsub`, short for *global substitute*, replaces all occurences (like "Replace All").

-For both `.sub` and `.gsub` you'll need to specify two arguments: first the substring you're wanting to replace and second the string you want to replace it with.
+For both `.sub` and `.gsub`, you'll need to specify two arguments: first, the substring you're wanting to replace, and second, the string you want to replace it with.

 {% irb %}
 $ greeting = "Hello Everyone!"